2g4y1/test/README.md

 # DLT.GREEN Vision

-As a collective from the IOTA community, we envision revolutionizing the IOTA/Shimmer ecosystem by introducing a Dynamic Node Selection (DNS) service.
-Our goal is to transition from static node assignments in wallets to dynamic, situational node selection—ushering in an era where operational node concerns are obsolete.
-Imagine IoT devices choosing the best nodes based on specific criteria like proof of work capability, event support, reliability, or connection speed.
-We emphasize wallet-to-node direct data traffic, ensuring efficiency and bypassing intermediary node pools.
+We are a team of individuals from the IOTA community with a vision to create a DNS server for the IOTA/Shimmer ecosystem, aiming to enhance user experience.
+Here, "DNS" stands for "Dynamic Node Selection."
+Our objective is to move away from static node usage in wallets towards dynamic selection based on the situation.
+The era of static nodes within the IOTA/Shimmer ecosystem is coming to an end.
+Envision never having to worry about the operational status of nodes.
+Picture IoT devices autonomously selecting nodes tailored to their specific needs; this could be based on factors such as proof of work, event support, trustworthiness, or available access speed.
+We prioritize direct data traffic between the wallet and the node itself, bypassing the node pool.

 ## DLT.GREEN Automatic Node-Installer for Docker